shrivinayak/Simple-print/README.md

 ## Instructions:
 1) Include the file in simeple-cache code.
-2) call the function with appropriate cache pointer.
+2) Call the procedure by passing appropriate cache pointer.